vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_updateMarket_annotated.md

    // Market ID the update is for.
    marketId: "123",
    changes: {
-    // DEPRECATED: Use liquidity SLA parameters instead.
-    // Percentage move up and down from the mid price which specifies the range of
-    lpPriceRange: 11,

     // Linear slippage factor is used to cap the slippage component of maintenance margin - it is applied to the slippage volume.
     linearSlippageFactor: 0.001,